ScilifelabDataCentre/serve/README.md

 The  `main` branch contains code behind the version that is currently deployed in production - https://serve.scilifelab.se.
 The branches `develop` and `staging` contain current development versions at different stages.

+### Local development setup

+There are multiple ways to set up a local development environment for SciLifeLab Serve.
+Below you can find instructions on how to set up a local development environment using Docker Compose or Rancher Desktop.

+Both have their pros and cons.
+Docker Compose is easier to set up but does not provide a full Kubernetes environment.
+Rancher Desktop provides a full Kubernetes environment but is more complex to set up.

 ### Deploy Serve for local development with Docker Compose

 It is possible to deploy and work with the user interface of Serve without a running Kubernetes cluster, in that case you can skip the step related to that below.
 However, in order to be able to deploy and modify resources (apps, notebooks, persistent storage, etc.) a running local cluster is required; it can be created for example with [microk8s](https://microk8s.io/).